genericlearner/COMP472-Proj/README.md

 Models:
 The Models are too big to upload on Github.
 Please find the models here on drive: https://drive.google.com/drive/folders/1q1_0NarBIEW8wR-2UbezJEwjS3mhJW11?usp=drive_link

+DIRECTIONS TO RUN SAVED MODELS FOR DECISION TREES AND NAIVE BAYES: Import the Library pickle and run this command: with open('model.pkl', 'rb') as f:
+    model = pickle.load(f)

+Model Files:
+sklearn_nb = Sickit learn naive bayes model saved with pickle. manual_nb = Manual implementation of naive bayes model saved with pickle.

+DIRECTIONS TO RUN SAVED MODELS FOR DECISION TREES AND NAIVE BAYES: The MLP and CNN models are saved with torch.
+Therefore, to run the model, run this code: model.load_state_dict(torch.load('simple_nn_model.pth'))

 MLP- The base model MLP
 MLP_V1 = MLP model with extra layers
 MLP_V2= MLP model with less layers